chrisshanley/Networking/README.md

 This is a work in progress, mainly to alivate larger more oppinionated frameworks.
 It's designed for private API consumption working with auth tokens.

+Some advantages of using operations
+- you can add requerst dependiecies
+- you can cancel all ongoing requests easilly
+- threading is handled for you, we just need to call back on main UI when we need to
+- you can limit concurrent requersts going out easily
+- serializing is easy , paralleing is also easy

 TODO
 - support for binary data as response type
 - add type aliases for JSON conversion